 Everyone wants great customer service.
 But providing high-quality customer service across a range of support channels costs money.
 If you are comfortable Googling and figuring problems out for yourself, it might not be as important as pricing or performance.
 Do they offer a long money-back guarantee so that you can test out the product risk-free?

 Some people want a clean, smooth, user-friendly backend.
 Some don’t care about the design – they just want everything to be there and to function.
 And still others really don’t care about the backend – they want all technical options open for professionals (either a hired developer or customer support) to use as needed.

 Even though everyone wants the best overall deal, when it comes down to it, there are usually tradeoffs.
 What’s the one thing that will really make your website experience awesome?
 Are you looking solely at performance & uptime?
 Are bonuses like a free domain or free SSLs a tipping point?

 Number of Websites / Domains / Storage

 How many websites do you want to run on your account?
 For some, it might just be the one.
 Others might want a test site, a hobby site and maybe a personal site.
+Do you need a lot of disk space & storage for high resolution images or do you plan on hosting lots of smaller sites?
 Your choice can rule out some hosting choices.

 Web Hosting, Explained – a short guide explaining the ins and outs of hosting.